laichunx/E02a-Operators/README.md

 # E02a-Operators
+# Description:
+# In this assignment, we practice with a lot of different operators and function
+# to get the value we want.
+We praticed from the basic such as adding to some
+# built-in function such as shuffle.
+# Since I learned Python before This assignment will help to refresh my memory of
+# how to use different methods and operators.
+Also, there are some methods which
+# are useful and new to me.

 An exercise exploring python operators and data types

 This repository contains a few files that you will need to alter to complete the assignment.
 The instructions for the exercise are also on Canvas.